ocaml/opam/doc/pages/Manual.md

     `install:` field have been run, if any.

     Variables [`with-test`](#pkgvar-with-test), [`with-doc`](#pkgvar-with-doc),
-    and [`with-tools`](#pkgvar-with-tools) are also available to the filters used in this field, to run specific installation commands when tests or documentation have been requested.
+    and [`with-dev-setup`](#pkgvar-with-dev-setup) are also available to the filters used in this field, to run specific installation commands when tests or documentation have been requested.

 - <a id="opamfield-build-doc">
   `build-doc: [ [ <term> { <filter> } ... ] { <filter> } ... ]`</a>,